10 Common Invoicing Mistakes (And How to Avoid Them)

 However, this can cause issues for both your clients and you.
 Clients will have almost no idea when to expect their invoice, which can lead to delayed payments.
 The solution is to work from the calendar, and set your invoicing period to a regular date each month.
 This is usually the first or last day, although a midpoint can offer just as much consistency.
 Moving forward, your clients will have more time to prepare for your payments.

-2. Not Chasing Up Debtors
+2. Not Chasing Up Debtors to Get Paid on Time

 Issuing invoices is one thing, but the job isn’t over once you’ve pressed Send.
 In fact, chasing up unpaid invoices is about much more than simply getting closure on your month’s work.
 Not doing so can seriously hinder your ability to grow.